 Tariffs on Amazon FBA Products in 2026: What Every Seller Must Know

-How Tariffs Affect Your Amazon FBA Business
+1. How Tariffs Affect Your Amazon FBA Business

-Tariffs hit your bottom line before you sell a single unit.
+Tariffs hit your margin: before you sell a single unit.
 When your supplier ships goods to the US, you — as the importer of record — pay duties before those products ever reach an Amazon fulfillment center.
 This increases your Cost of Goods Sold (COGS), shrinks your margin, and can turn a profitable product into a money loser overnight.

 The most common mistake FBA sellers make is calculating margins based on the FOB (Free on Board) price from their supplier without accounting for tariffs.
 A product with a 50% margin based on FOB price might only have a 15% margin after duties and fees.

-Current Tariff Rates for Common Amazon Product Categories
+2. Current Tariff Rates for Common Amazon Product Categories

 Product CategoryMFN RateFrom China (Total)From Other Countries